Bronya-Rand/reimagined-couscous/chars/[GI] Ganyu/README.md

 **Before Continuing:** This card uses no starter as this is depreciated.
 Make sure to remove your chat starter in **Advanced Formatting**.

-> A collaborative bot made by Bronya Rand with Fallen and TheWandering514.
+> A collaborative bot made by Bronya Rand with TheWandering514 and a 'Provider'.
 To see bots made by my collaborative partners, see their Rentry pages down below.

 - [TheWandering514's Bots](https://rentry.org/thewandering514library).
-- _Fallen Bots_ - Search _Fallen_ in the PygmalionAI character website or in #bot-sharing in the PygmalionAI Discord.

 > This card comes with a built-in **mini** lorebook (see [About the Card](#about-the-card) for more information).
 Import it in SillyTavern using [this](https://rentry.co/kingbri-chara-guide#world-infolorebooks) guide for best results.
 There is also an (optional) World Info about Genshin Impact that you can download from [here]({{site.baseurl}}/world-lore-books).